All Products

 Data Security Center:Configure and enable an audit alert rule

-By default, Data Security Center (DSC) provides and enables built-in audit alert rules for data assets.
-The built-in audit alert rules include database audit alert rules, Object Storage Service (OSS) audit alert rules, and MaxCompute audit alert rules.
-You can also create custom audit alert rules.
-You can use audit alert rules to identify potential risks and threats when your database is running.
-This ensures database security and compliance with classified protection requirements.
-This topic describes the built-in audit alert rules that are supported for data audit.
-This topic also describes how to create a custom audit alert rule.
+DSC provides and enables built-in audit alert rules for data assets by default.
+These built-in rules include database policies, OSS policies, and MaxCompute policies.
+You can also create custom policies.
+Audit alert rules help identify potential risks and threats during database operation, ensuring database security and compliance with classified protection requirements.
+This topic describes the supported built-in audit alert rules for data audit and how to create custom audit alert rules.

 Prerequisites